NilsPils06/D-SH/README.md

 ## Current version (0.1.dev)
 > This segment will not always be updated on the dev branch

-The current version only shows the current time (live updating).
+The current version shows the current time, host info and uptime.
+The current time and uptime both update live.
+Host info contain System name and Kernel Release.

 ## Usage and Installation
 There are 3 main ways to use the D-SH dashboard.